 Iím a former newspaper reporter who now works for The Marshall Project, a not-for-profit journalism organization dedicated to covering criminal justice.
 Itís based in New York.
 I live in Seattle.
 Iím all about the frequent-flyer miles.

 I used to work at The Seattle Times, where I won or shared in two Pulitzer Prizes, one for investigative reporting and the other for breaking news.
 Before that I worked at the Chicago Tribune.
 Before that I worked at papers in Newport News, Virginia; Anchorage, Alaska; New York City; Escondido, California; Twin Falls, Idaho; and Alamosa, Colorado.
 I met my wife in Twin Falls Ė me, night cops (3-11), her, copy desk (4Ėmidnight), town, small.
 Her options were few.

 When time and publishers permit, I write books.
 Scoreboard, Baby, written with Nick Perry, won the Edgar Allan Poe Award for non-fiction.
-After we finished the book, Nick moved to New Zealand, 7,200 miles away.
+I'm currently working on a book about landslides, to be published in 2017.

 Iíve been a Nieman Fellow at Harvard and the McGraw Professor of Writing at Princeton.